networkservicemesh/networkservicemesh/docs/guide-build.md

 ### Deploying the NSM infrastructure

-Network Service Mesh consists of a number of system pods, which take care of service registration, provide the dataplane functionality, do monitoring and observability.
+Network Service Mesh consists of a number of system pods, which take care of service registration, provide the forwarder functionality, do monitoring and observability.

 Once you have configured your ```kubectl``` to the desired Kubernetes `master` (may or may not be set through Vagrant), you can initiate the NSM infrastructure deployment and deletion using
 ```bash